Tomb of Munmu of Silla: Silla Dynasty

-Cho geung-seop(조긍섭), who toured Gyeongju from 1918 to 1926 during Korea under Japanese rule, wrote a poem using the tomb of Munmu of Silla.
-In his poem, Munmu of Silla instructed him to cremate in the Sea of Korea with dying words.
+Cho geung-seop (조긍섭), who toured Gyeongju from 1918 to 1926 during Korea under Japanese rule, wrote a poem using the tomb of Munmu of Silla.
+In his poem, Munmu of Silla instructed him to cremate in the Sea of Japan with dying words.
 People suspected he might have designated such a big tomb.
 However, people guess that the cremate might have caused him to bury his bones and become a big tomb.
 He will not get a place like this without great virtue.

 A tale of Manpasikjeok

 Sinmun of Silla built Gameunsa for his father, Munmu of Silla.
 In 682, a public official said 'Small mountain in Donghae is coming to Gameunsa'.
-According to the fortune-telling, King Munmu of Silla, who became the dragon of the sea, and Gim Yu-sin, who became the king of heaven, said, " Go out and take the present."
+According to the fortune-telling, King Munmu of Silla, who became the dragon of the sea, and Kim Yu-sin, who became the king of heaven, said, " Go out and take the present."
 When he came and saw at Igyeondae, it looked like a turtle's head and had bamboo on it, divided into two by day and combined into one by night.
 Nine days after the storm, the king entered the mountain and the dragon said, "If you made a flute out of that bamboo, the whole world would be at ease."
 So he took it out, made a flute and kept it.
 The name of this flute is Manpasikjeok.
 The reason for the name is that when the country is worried, he played the flute and country has become quiet.

 Tombstone

 Unlike most royal tombs, Munmu of Silla's tombstone could not be placed in front of them.
 He was buried in rocks of the Donghae.
 It is assumed that Munmu of Silla's tombstone was built at Sacheonwang Temple, a place that was closely related to Munmu of Silla's life.
 Based on the excavation research, the two royal tombs are believed to be Sacheonwang Temple Historical Hall and Munmu of Silla's Royal Palace.
 Sacheonwang Temple also appears on the side of Gyeongmyeong of Silla of Samguk sagi, which appears to have been maintained until silla collapsed.

 However, with the fall of Silla, Munmu of Silla's tombstone has become unknown.
-However, the existence was confirmed by Hong Yang-ho, then a member of the Gyeongju Buyun, in 1760, and was reconfirmed by Chusa Gim Jeong-hui, who visited Gyeongju in 1817.
-The lower part of tombstone was discovered in 1961, and the higher part of tombstone was discovered by a gas inspector when it was used as a laundry stone in a house in eastern Gyeongju in 2009.
+However, the existence was confirmed by Hong Yang-ho, then a member of the Gyeongju Buyun, in 1760, and was reconfirmed by Chusa Kim Jeong-hui, who visited Gyeongju in 1817.
+The lower part of the tombstone was discovered in 1961, and the higher part of tombstone was discovered by a gas inspector when it was used as a laundry stone in a house in eastern Gyeongju in 2009.